syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/rich-text-editor/EJ2_ASP.NETCORE/video.md

 ## Insert video from web

 To insert a video from the hosted link or local machine, you should enable the video tool on the editor’s toolbar.
-By default, the video tool opens the dialog which allows you to insert a video as an embed URL you can switch to web URL to insert the video file from the online source.
+By default, the video tool opens the dialog, allowing you to insert a video as an embedded URL.
+You can switch to a web URL to insert the video file from the online source.

 ## Insert from web URL

-By default, the video tool opens the video dialog which allows you to insert an embed URL.
+The video tool default opens the video dialog, allowing you to insert an embedded URL.

 ![Rich Text Editor Embed URL Video insert](./images/video-embed.png)

 ### Insert from web URL

-By switching the option to web URL in the video dialog, allows you to insert an video from the online source.
-By inserting, the URL will be added to the `src` attribute of the `<source>` tag.
+Switching the option to the web URL in the video dialog allows you to insert a video from the online source.
+Inserting the URL will be added to the `src` attribute of the `<source>` tag.

 ![Rich Text Editor Video insert](./images/video-web.png)

 ## Upload and insert video

-Through the `browse` option, select the video from the local machine and insert into the Rich Text Editor content.
+In the video dialog, by using the `browse` option, select the video from the local machine and insert it into the Rich Text Editor content.

-If the path field is not specified in the [insertVideoSettings](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.RichTextEditor.RichTextEditorVideoSettings.html), the video will be converted into `Blob` url or `Base64` and inserted inside the Rich Text Editor.
+If the path field is not specified in the [insertVideoSettings](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.RichTextEditor.RichTextEditor.html#Syncfusion_EJ2_RichTextEditor_RichTextEditor_InsertVideoSettings), the video will be converted into `Blob` url or `Base64` and inserted inside the Rich Text Editor.

 ### Restrict video upload based on size

-By using the Rich Text Editor `fileUploading` event, you can restrict the video to upload when the given video size is greater than the allowed fileSize.
+Using the Rich Text Editor `fileUploading` event, you can restrict the video to upload when the given video size is greater than the allowed fileSize.
 Also, the video size in the argument will be returned in `bytes`.

-In the following, the video size has been validated before uploading and determined whether the video has been uploaded or not.
+In the following example, the video size has been validated before uploading and determined whether the video has been uploaded or not.

 {% if page.publishingplatform == "aspnet-core" %}